python/cpython/Doc/library/sys.rst

    Allows enabling or disabling coroutine origin tracking.
-When enabled, the ``cr_origin`` attribute on coroutine objects will contain a list of (filename, line number, function name) tuples describing the traceback where the coroutine object was created.
+When enabled, the ``cr_origin`` attribute on coroutine objects will contain a list of (filename, line number, function name) tuples describing the traceback where the coroutine object was created, with the most recent call first.
 When disabled, ``cr_origin`` will be None.

    To enable, pass a *depth* value greater than zero; this sets the number of frames whose information will be captured.
 To disable,